hjcdg1/react-bulk-form/README.md

   /**
    * Set validation rules for the form.
-   * The type of each property in this object should follow the `PostFormRuleKey` type.
+   * The name of each property in this object should follow the `PostFormRuleKey` type.
    */
   rules: {
     title: (values) => {